chinamike65/hugo-tuolesi/content/book2/book2en.md

 Next is the sun, the moon, and the treasure umbrella, which deter the ten directions of the tower.

-Mandra is the sun, and the sun also makes offerings to Buddhas and Bodhisattvas.
+Mandala is the sun, and the sun also makes offerings to Buddhas and Bodhisattvas.

 The moon is the moon, and the moon also makes offerings to Buddhas and Bodhisattvas.